-How to fit in as a mature student
+How to fit in as a new student

 Will I fit in?
 It’s one of the most common concerns for adults entering higher education.

-Universities are bursting with opportunity.
-At CU London, if you choose to pursue it, you could find your time as a mature student filled with new faces, new stories and new friends.
+Universities are bursting with opportunity for people of all ages and backgrounds.
+At CU London, you could find your time as a student filled with new faces, new stories and new friends.

-In 2018 UCAS stated that around a third of undergraduates are mature students and 40% of those are over 30.
+A 'mature student' is anyone over 25 - but we prefer to think of our students who haven't just left school as 'experienced students'.
+In 2018 UCAS stated that around a third of undergraduates are over 25, and 40% of those are over 30.
 For our Greenwich courses, it may range even higher.

-Not only will there be many students in the same boat as you to bond with, but we tend to find most students don’t even notice an age gap.
-This gives you a great opportunity to expand your social circle with some new voices.
+If that sounds like you, there will be many others with similar experience at CU London.
+However, we tend to find most students don’t even notice an age gap.
+This gives you a great opportunity to expand your social circle with some new voices, whatever your age.

 Common ground is everywhere